unixbhaskar/slpkg/README.rst

 .. code-block:: bash

     $ slpkg -c sbo flashplayer-plugin

-    Search for package flashplayer-plugin from slackbuilds.org:

-    [ found ] --> flashplayer-plugin
+    Reading package lists.
+Done

     New version is available:
     +==============================================================================
     | Package: flashplayer-plugin 11.2.202.356 --> flashplayer-plugin 11.2.202.394
     +==============================================================================

-    Would you like to install ?
-[Y/y]
+    Would you like to install [Y/n]?

     $ slpkg -c sbo ranger

-    Search for package ranger from slackbuilds.org:

-    [ found ] --> ranger
+    Reading package lists.
+Done

-    Package ranger-1.6.1-x86_64-1_SBo is up to date
+    Package 'ranger-1.6.1' is up to date

     $ slpkg -c sbo termcolor
+    Reading package lists.
+Done

     No such package termcolor: Not installed